Ax8457/WriteUPs/ECW2025/AliceInTheRansomLand/README.md

 key-complete.yinxuqab.ru
 ````

+<p aling="justify">It seems there is only one file encrypted using symmetric cipher and extracted using 4 DNS records.
+This key used is exfiltrated as well.
+Using regex with tshark it's possible to extract hex data and perform decryption.</p>

 ````bash
 tshark -r chall.pcap -Y "dns && ip.src == 192.168.57.200 && dns.qry.name" -T fields -e dns.qry.name | uniq | grep file | awk -F- '{print $3}' | awk -F. '{print $1}' | tr -d '\n'